Rental-Reviews-Site/User-Interface/z-todo.md

 /filter/:slug/browse
 (thumbnails can link to page /house-info/:id)

+Other:
+/about (export const csr = false;)
+/share
+/login
+/login/:slug
+/contact

 Notes: 'house' and 'new' are not user-friendly words.
-Non-recorded home might be old, also 'house' implies a particular kind of strcuture, but 'home page' has other meaning as well
+Non-recorded home might be old, also 'house' implies a particular kind of strcuture, but 'home page' has other meaning as well.
+Use 'rental' instead of house/home? so /rental/:id
 (A woman once said to me, while taking down my information, "Do you live in an apartment or a home?")